The organiser of the event – Tatra SkyMarathon (hereinafter: the “Event” or the “Race” or the “Competition”) is:

 Additional Prizes for Other Age Categories

-In the age categories described in §13 point 5 above, and not awarded with financial prizes mentioned in §13 point 6, point 7, point 8 and point 9 above – the Organizer has provided a material prizes for the best female and male competitor in each such category.
-This applies to female and male competitors who have won the first places in the following categories:
+In the age categories described in §16, point 5 above, which are not awarded financial prizes mentioned in §16, points 6 and 7 above, the Organizer has provided material prizes for the 3 (three) best female participants and the 3 (three) best male participants in each such category.

 Prize Distribution